 The Yocto Project is a Linux embedded development environment which provides layers of meta data and tools.
 PHYTEC's Yocto BSPs are based on the Poky meta layer, which consists of the bitbake build tool, Linux base recipes, and various scripts to define a rudimentary linux system.
 The openEmbedded meta layer is also included in this BSP and is made up of a collection of meta layers which provide recipes for many software packages.
-The meta-fsl-arm layer is part of the FSL Community BSP, a community-driven project to provide support for Freescale ARM reference boards.
-The meta-phytec layer leverages the meta-fsl-arm layer as a base and contains recipes and classes developed by PHYTEC.
-This layer defines configurations for barebox, the kernel, and software specific to the phyFLEX-i.MX6.
+The meta-phytec layer contains recipes and classes common among all BSPs developed by PHYTEC.
+Within this layer is a SoC specific layer, such as meta-phytimx6, which defines configuration for barebox, the kernel, and software specific to the various PHYTEC boards using the i.MX6.

-In order to help get started with PHYTEC's Yocto BSP structure, the repo tool can be used to obtain all the BSP sources relevant to your hardware configuration without interfacing with git.
+In order to help get started with PHYTEC's Yocto BSP structure, the phyLinux script can be used to obtain all the BSP sources relevant to your hardware configuration without interfacing with git or repo.
 Detailed information on building this BSP from source is provided following the Development Host Setup section.